 + PRO: Healthcare is accessible

 Both private and public healthcare are available in Ireland.
 The public healthcare system is funded by general taxes.
-If needing immediate attention it's likely that a subsidised fee depending on age and income will have to be paid, but the cost should nevertheless be minor.
-Otherwise, if it is something that can wait, expats should expect to go on a waiting list.
-There are numerous private healthcare providers where one can pay for services such as private rooms and no waiting lists.
+If you require immediate attention, it’s likely that a subsidised fee, depending on age and income, will have to be paid, but the cost should nevertheless be minor.
+Otherwise, if it is something that can wait, you should expect to go on a waiting list.
+There are numerous private healthcare providers where you can pay for services such as private rooms and no waiting lists.

 - CON: Waiting lists and A&E delays

 The waiting lists for medical procedures can be as long as a few weeks.
-However, if going to emergency care for something non-life threatening, expect a delay.
+However, expect a delay if you go to emergency care for something non-life-threatening.
 A standard wait before being treated is between 10 and 14 hours.
-This obviously deters a majority of those without serious conditions from going to the hospital and is an ongoing source of debate and frustration in Ireland.
+This obviously deters most people without serious conditions from going to the hospital and is an ongoing source of debate and frustration in Ireland.

 Lifestyle in Ireland